Rikuron/Yamz_Landing_Page/README.md

 - **Interactive Components**:
   - Full-screen video background in the hero section with animated elements.
   - Interactive sliders for "About" and "Services" sections, powered by SwiperJS.
+  - A dynamic header that changes on scroll.
+  - Active navigation highlighting that tracks the user's position on the page.
+  - A "Go to Top" button for improved navigation.
   - Custom hover effects and transitions for a richer user experience.
 - **Optimized Performance**: Leverages Next.js features like Image Optimization and is configured with Turbopack for rapid development.
 - **Custom Branding**: Integrates custom fonts and a consistent color scheme to match the Yamz Computer Solutions brand.